bencripps/whoshere.js/README.md

 #whoshere.js

-##A JavaScript Utility for retrieving User/Browser Information
+##A JavaScript Utility for retrieving User/Browser/Host Information

 ###What's it do?

-Rather than writing a bunch of custom functions to get location, IP address, browser information, host information, and JavaScript compliances, ypu can call `whoshere.getInfo()` and get all that good stuff in one fell swoop.
+Rather than writing a bunch of custom functions to get location, IP address, browser, host, and JavaScript compliance information, you can call `whoshere.getInfo()` and get all that good stuff in one fell swoop.

 ###That sound simple.